 Live scripts are program files that contain your code, output, and formatted text together in a single interactive environment called the Live Editor.
 In live scripts, you can write your code and view the generated output and graphics along with the code that produced it.
 Add formatted text, images, hyperlinks, and equations to create an interactive narrative that you can share with others.

-To open a new live script in the Live Editor, use one of these methods:
+To create a live script in the Live Editor, go to the Home

 script is created, specify a